billwiliams/NLP/autocorrect/README.md

 # Combining the edits

- The function `edit_one_letter()`  return all the possible single edits that can be done on the string.
+ The function `edit_one_letter()`  return all the possible single edits that can be done on the string. the `edit_two_letters` function  returns a set of words that are two edits away